Query Jira custom fields

 Custom fields are always optional fields.
 This means that you can create a new custom field without requiring existing issues to be changed.
 The existing issues will contain no value for the new custom field, even if a default value is defined.

-Not all custom fields are currently supported in the Atlassian Data Lake, such as the Team field and Marketplace app fields.
+Not all custom fields are currently supported in the Atlassian Data Lake, such as Marketplace app fields.
 View open suggestions to watch for updates.

 Querying custom fields in Atlassian Analytics